Let’s start with the basics.

-So, the answer is yes, you do need a prototype for your startup idea.
+So, the answer is yes; you need a prototype for your startup idea.

 It’s your base product that you improve through several iterations.
-It is also a reference against which you can measure improvements of your product as your product development progresses.
+It is also a reference against which you can measure improvements in your product as your product development progresses.

 In fact, design thinking and prototype development are closely linked.
 Your development team will tell you that they would have a hard time trying to improve your product without a prototype to work with.